haberdashPI/vscode-master-key/notes.md

   (the config updates, but the state has an old value) (search for this edge case a little bit)

-REFACTOR: add prettier config and apply new style to all files
-REFACTOR: cleanup up and document code, make it nice and readable
-REFACTOR: change name of test files to be more consistent

 - BUG/IMPROVEMENT: for any non-prefix binding (e.g. prefixCode==0)
   that has no modifier (other than shift), require that the editor be in focus

 thoughts: things I must have to release:
-- good documentation of the code
 - user documentation
-- the command palette like feature: OR
-  - make single commands visible in pallet (need to test that this would work!)
-  - and have all multi key commands show up in quick picker (ideally after some delay)
+- well documented default keybindings
 - keybinding documentation features
-  - visual documentation
   - markdown output / html
 - mode customization
 - modernized selection utilities
   - good documentation
   - modern build setup
 - final design of keybinding file that I'm relatively satisfied with
-  - fix the repat keybindings
+  - fix the repeat keybindings
+  - fix default expansion

+after first release

+- good documentation of the code
 - vim style bindings?
 (I think this could come in a separate release)

-- anything else that has to be here? (check below wishlist and issues under the project)
+REFACTOR: add prettier config and apply new style to all files
+REFACTOR: cleanup up and document code, make it nice and readable
+REFACTOR: change name of test files to be more consistent

 **TODO**: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands